“The only real difference between Anxiety and Excitement was my willingness to let go of Fear.”

 Worried about an upcoming interview, an audit meeting, next steps in an investigation, things you need to do later?
 Exercise that planning muscle, having a dress rehearsal in your head will make things go smoother and keep worry at bay entirely.

 Challenge your worry.
 Dig in and get to the roots until you understand your worry intimately.
 Ask yourself where the negativity came from.
 Peel back the layers until you get down into the heart of the matter.
 Many times, that worry comes from upbringing, biases, maybe even irrational concerns.
 We need to know us to know what we must do.
+The more we know us the better interviewers we will be.

 Try a New Path

 In the end, worry can become very attached to the familiar.
 Challenge yourself.
 Find a different way to do things.
 Explore where this path takes you.
 Remember what is said about insanity; “doing the same thing over and over again and expecting a different result.”
+It’s time to change it up.

-If you handle these situations in your own little microcosm, maybe, you should find someone to confide in.
+If you handle these situations in your own little microcosm, maybe you should find someone to confide in.
 One of the biggest faults we have in the audit and investigation business is we operate in a vacuum.
 COVID has exacerbated this as well, causing us not to have mentors and colleagues to bounce ideas and concepts off.
-We are not created to operate this way and research clearly shows that we are must more effective when we collaborate.
+We are not created to operate this way and research clearly shows that we are much more effective when we collaborate.

 When it comes to accomplishing goals and minimizing worry have you thought about whether you are handling these effectively or not?
 Or do you care about this enough (see a few weeks’ past blog on having passion)?
 Do you plan for opportunities and prepare to handle worry that will undoubtedly come.
 If not, why not?